Good Earth Farm | ![]() |

 is interesting to watch how the different colors take turns stealing the show

-they only bloom in the morning and the blooms close at lunchtime, but on a very
+bloom in the morning and the blooms close at lunchtime, but on a very

 cloudy/rainy day they happily stay in bloom all day.
-Grandpa Ott's
+Grandpa

-(OG) is the first morning glory to bloom in the season and continues to
+Ott's (OG) is the first morning glory to bloom in the season and continues to

 bloom for a long time, while the plant continues to grow in height to 8' tall.